algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 ### 3.3 Test Principles

-  - Tests will be focused on meeting the objectives and quality
+  - Testing will be focused on meeting the objectives and ensuring quality
 <br>

-  - Testing processes will be well defined, yet flexible, with the ability to change as needed.
+  - The testing processes will be well defined, yet flexible, with the ability to change as needed.
 <br>

   - There will be common, consistent procedures for all teams supporting testing activities
 <br>

-  - Testing activities will build upon previous stages to avoid redundancy or duplication of effort
+  - Testing activities will be built upon previous stages to prevent redundancy or duplication of effort
 <br>

   - Testing will be divided into distinct phases, each with clearly defined objectives and goals.
 <br>

-- We will also go through unit test for each feature released by the development team.
+- We will also perform unit tests for each feature released by the development team
 <br>

-- We will run the unit test algorithm coded by the dev team.
+- We will execute the unit test algorithms developed by the development team.

 ## 3.4 Scope and Levels of Testing
 ### 3.4.1 Define Scope of Testing
 #### In scope

-   - Comprehensive testing of each part of the software, including each instruction.
+   - Comprehensive testing of each component of the software, including individual instructions.
    - Functional testing of all features and functionalities.
    - Identification and validation of expected system behavior.
    - Testing of various scenarios and inputs to ensure system robustness.